Robinpig/Note/docs/CS/memory/GC.md

 Race in weak pointer clearing

 We note that, just as certain compiler optimisations can lead to a race that can cause premature finalisation, the same situations can lead to premature clearing of weak pointers.
-We described the finalisation case in Section 12.1.

 Notification of weak pointer clearing

 Given a weak reference mechanism, the program may find it useful to know when certain weak references are cleared (or, in the case of Phantoms, could be cleared), and then to take some appropriate action.
 To this end, weak reference mechanisms often also include support for notification.
 Generally this works by inserting the weak object into a queue.
 For example, Java has a built-in class Re ferenceQueue for this purpose, and a program can poll a queue or use a blocking operation to wait (with or without a timeout).
 Likewise a program can check whether a given weak object is enqueued Gava allows a weak object to be enqueued on at most one queue).
 It is straightforward to add the necessary enqueuing actions to the collector's multi-pass processing of weak pointers described above.